-- Recommending Cooperating Teachers; - Assisting in the orientation of the Student Teacher and aiding the candidate's shortterm integration into the faculty and school-wide community; - Supplying textbooks and other resources needed; - Observing the student teacher working with pupils; - Reviewing the student teaching program; - Allowing for a variety of experiences in working with diverse learners and their families; - Attending university professional development.
+- 1. Recommending Cooperating Teachers. - 2.
+Assisting in the orientation of the Student Teacher and aiding the candidate's short-term integration into the faculty and school-wide community. - 3.
+Supplying textbooks and other resources needed.

+- 4. Observing the student teacher working with students. - 5.
+Reviewing the student teaching/clinical experience program. - 6.
+Allowing for a variety of experiences in working with diverse learners and their families. - 7.
+Attending university professional development.